ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 stamp full costumes::custom
 ```

-> It uses uses the following myblock.
-This stamps each quadrant onto the background whenn the game starts:
+> The *stamp full costumes* myblock stamps each quadrant onto the background when the game starts:

 ```
 define stamp full costumes
+    it clears the screen
 erase all
 switch backdrop to [blank v]
 go to x: (0) y: (0)
+    set up first quadrant
-switch costume to [top left2 v] wait (1) seconds repeat (4)
+switch costume to [top left2 v]
+	then 4 times stamps the 4 quadrant costumes wait (1) seconds repeat (4)
     stamp